dhanush099/ES_Circuit-Craftsmen/README.md

 # ES_Circuit-Craftsmen
+*Multi -Sensor Integration and Bluetooth Data Transmission for Tiva Board using MATLAB for Real-Time Analysis*

 Data Acquisition Demo using TM4C123GH6PM:

 This project demonstrates real-time data acquisition from four different sensors (UltraSonic, Accelerometer, Temperature, and Potentiometer) using a TM4C123GH6PM microcontroller.
 The acquired data is transmitted via Bluetooth (HC-05) to MATLAB for real-time monitoring.